TheOdinProject/curriculum/react/more-react-concepts/managing-state-with-context-api/managing-state-with-context-api.md

 Great.
 This is a very common pattern, we pass data/functions between components, nothing too complicated.
 But there's a lot to micro-manage, a lot of components that you need to pass props to, and there's even a little bit of prop drilling that's happening, where the `cartItemsCount` is passed from `App` -> `Header` -> `Links`.

-Let's elaborate everything that's happening
+So far, what we've done in the `App` component is:

-- `products` and `addToCart` is passed down to the `Product` component
+- Pass `products` and `addToCart` down to the `ProductDetail` component.
-- `cartItemsCount` is passed down to the `Header` and `Links` components
+- Pass `cartItemsCount` down to the `Header` component and the Links`component that is part of the`Header.

-Very simple application but imagine the application grows in size, with more features added say in the Product Detail Page, a lot more components will be nested inside the component and potentially more nested props.
-What if we have a `Cart` component, a `ProductListing` component, what if we added more functionalities other than just `addToCart`.
-It can get repetitive and complex because we all know, more features equals more complexities.
+This is a very simple application, but imagine the application grows in size with more features added, say in the Product Detail Page, a lot more components will be nested inside the component, and potentially more nested props.
+What if we have a `Cart` component and a `ProductListing` component?
+What if we added more functionalities other than just `addToCart`?
+It can get repetitive and complex because, as we all know, more features equal more complexities.
+This is especially frequent in component-based frameworks since we're more inclined to create separate reusable components instead of inlining elements, which in turn creates more nesting and passing of props.

 ### Implementing Context API

-Let's try to implement Context API and refactor our current application to reduce these complexities.

-We have three things in the API that we need use in order to implement it.
+To simplify our application and reduce complexity, we can implement the Context API.
+There are three key elements in this API that we need to understand:

-1. `createContext` - This "creates the context" duh...
-But yes, it's how we can create the context, it takes in any value be it a number, string, or an object, which can be referred to as the _default state_ of the context, and returns a Context object
+1. `createContext` - This "creates the context" Duh...
+But yes, it's how we can create the context.
+It takes in any value, be it a number, string, or object, which can be referred to as the _default value_ of the context, and returns a Context object that can be used to pass down data to components
-2. `useContext` - This is a hook that takes in the Context object that is returned by `createContext`, we will be using this inside our component in order to "get" the data that we need
+2. `useContext` - This hook is used to consume data from a Context object created by `createContext`.
+We can use this hook inside our component to retrieve the data that we need.
+This hook accepts the Context object as an argument
-3. `ContextObject.Provider` - The Context object comes with the `Provider` component that has a prop called `value` which is basically the context value that's going to be passed down to the components no matter how deep they're nested.
-In other words, a way to "provide" the context value to these components.
+3. `ContextObject.Provider` - The Context object comes with the `Provider` component that has a prop called `value`, which is the context value that's going to be passed down to the components no matter how deeply they're nested.
+In other words, a way to "provide" the context value to these components

 We can start by using the `createContext` function that can be imported from the `react` module.